-In 2020, CareFirst will launch new value-based programs for specialties that manage episodes of care for Members attributed to PCMH Panels.
-Because these models will operate in parallel, CareFirst Members attributed to PCMH may have discrete episodes with multiple providers operating in episode-based incentive agreements independent of one another.
+In 2021, CareFirst launched new value-based programs for specialties that manage episodes of care for Members attributed to PCMH Panels.
+Since these models operate in parallel, CareFirst Members attributed to PCMH may have discrete episodes with multiple providers operating in episode-based incentive agreements independent of one another.
 Reductions in overall cost of specialist-driven episodes benefit PCMH Providers.
-For this reason, any incentives paid to specialists will count toward the total cost of care budget for PCMH Panels but it should be noted that incentives are only paid when a specialty practice makes measurable improvement in the management of episodes vs. their prior history.
+For this reason, any incentives paid to specialists will count toward the total cost of care budget for PCMH Panels, but it should be noted that incentives are only paid when a specialty practice makes measurable improvement in the management of episodes vs. their prior history.